nsotnikov/my-first-minutes-on-ubuntu-for-docker/README.md

-# My first minutes on a Ubuntu server to prepare for Docker
+# My first minutes on a Ubuntu server to secure and prepare for Docker

 Simple unix shell script to improve the security of your Ubuntu server and install Docker.